babab/projectpad/README.md

 # Projectpad

+Manage favorite paths and quickly `cd` to them in your shell.

-Projectpad is a utility for very quick navigation to working directories in your command line shell.
-It `/can/also/alleviate/very/long/path/names` to simple `~/symlink`s.
+Projectpad keeps a list of your favorite (project) directories and allows for very quick navigation to those directories in the command line shell.

-Projectpad is friendly to git repositories, has completion for zsh and can be used to feed [Gitto](https://github.com/ryuslash/gitto).
+Optionally a symlink `~/p` can be used that will point to the selected path, which can be practical when dealing with `/very/long/and/deeply/burried/folders/`.
+The link is updated whenever you switch projects.

+Projectpad and Git combine very-well, you can recursively scan for git repositories to quickly add them to the selection list.
+Command completion support for Zsh is included.

 ![demo](https://i.imgur.com/pCIwnNT.gif)